arturo267/arturo.games.ga/README.md

 # arturo267.github.io (Unavailable currentlly)
 This is a cool website we're working on!
-More things will be added in the future.'
+More things will be added in the future.
 <h1>Type Shi</h1>
 <h2>
-  github.io and vercel.app domains got blocked.
+  --Other uploaded domains links: arturo267-github-io.vercel.app/index.html curious-paletas-85dbca.netlify.app
 </h2>